manifestinteractive/boxy-brown/README.md

 * [Double Sided Foam Tape Squares](http://www.amazon.com/3M-Scotch-Mounting-Squares/dp/B002YM3VYY) _$5.33_
 * [Sharpie Chisel Tip Permanent Marker](http://www.amazon.com/Sharpie-Chisel-Tip-Permanent-Markers/dp/B000XF2TOM) _$4.81_

-You may also want a White & Brown Colored Pencil if you are a perfectionist like me and wish to add some color to Boxy Brown.
+You may also want a White & Brown Colored Pencil if you are a perfectionist like me and wish to add some color to Boxy Brown's lips & eyes.
 You will also want some yellow/white-ish colored tape ( like scotch tape, or whatever you have lying around ).

 Wiring Instructions